phalcon/documentation/docs/events.md

 ```

 ## Custom

+!!! info "NOTE"

+    For new custom event manager implementations, consider implementing `Psr\EventDispatcher\EventDispatcherInterface` alongside `Phalcon\Events\ManagerInterface`.
+See [PSR-14 Events](events-psr.md) for the new approach.

 The [Phalcon\Events\ManagerInterface][events-managerinterface] interface must be implemented to create your own events manager replacing the one provided by Phalcon.

 ```php